Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 **Q: Can I use text with any icon?**
 A: Yes!
 The text feature works with all available icons.
 Use `showText=true` to display the icon name, or `text=anything` for custom text.

+**Q: How do I customize text color?**
+A: Use the `textColor` parameter with a hex color code (without `#`).
+By default, text inherits the icon's color.
+Example: `&textColor=ff0000` for red text.

+**Q: When should I use custom text colors?**
+A: Use custom text colors when you need better contrast, want to match your design theme, or when the default brand color doesn't provide sufficient readability.

 **Q: How do I encode special characters in text?**
 A: Use URL encoding for special characters.
 For example, spaces become `%20`, and special symbols should be properly encoded.